Voltage Calculator

 On this page:

 Voltage is the potential difference between two points in an electrical circuit, measured in volts.
-It is the measure of the electric potential to move an electric charge in a circuit.
+In a static electric field, it is the measure of the work needed to move a unit of electric charge between two points.

 You can calculate the voltage in a circuit using Ohm’s Law, which states that the current through a circuit element is directly proportional to the potential difference applied to it and inversely proportional to the resistance.[1]